samuk/Open-Pi/compliance/Manual.md

 possible to corrupt the output settings over those interfaces and, thus, lose the output.

 ## 2.5.1 Serial connection at UART0
-The default and recommended way to communicate with the board is using the serial connection available at UART0 pins on the 40pin header.
-You would probably need an USB<->SERIAL cable for such a connection.
+You can communicate with the board is using the serial connection available at UART0 pins on the 40pin header.
+You will need an USB<->SERIAL cable for such a connection.
 Even if you intend to use HDMI or LCD it is a good idea to have it as a basis – the video output is not always reliable and if you set wrong display settings you would be unable to recover the software without an alternative connection.